1. Application for Admission to the College

 - A student who requires a visa to study in Australia must meet all conditions specified on her student visa issued by the Department of Home Affairs.

 10. Student Expectations

 All students and, where applicable, their parents are required to abide by the College policies and procedures, as advised on myMLCfamily.net.
 Failure to abide by the College policies may result in disciplinary action for the student.

 The College reserves the right to exclude any student permanently or temporarily, at the sole discretion of the Principal, if this action is in the interest of the student or for the good of the College.

-A student not living with her parent/s must live in the MLC Boarding House, approved homestay accommodation or with her welfare guardian.
-The College must be notified immediately of any change in accommodation.
-The Head of School must approve the new arrangements prior to the change.
+A student not living with her parent/s must live in the MLC Boarding House or an MLC approved homestay accommodation.
+The College must be notified in writing by the student’s parent/s of any request to change accommodation arrangements.
+The Principal’s delegate must approve the new arrangements prior to the change.

 Any change of circumstances in a student’s welfare or living arrangements must be communicated in writing to the College and approved by the College prior to any change in care arrangements occurring.

 Fees and charges quoted for taxable supplies include GST where applicable

 Methodist Ladies’ College ABN 55 006 036 979 CRICOS 00325A

 Effective September 2020